-- Don't forget to bring earplugs as the dorms can sometimes be noisy when you want to sleep - Don't drink tap water at the refuge or anywhere else.
+- Keeping a 'pee bottle' inside your tent at night saves going out in the cold in the middle of the night.
+Women can use a plastic Tupperware box & lid.
+PLEASE MARK THE BOTTLE CLEARLY - Don't drink tap water at the lodge or anywhere else.
 Use bottled water to brush teeth - Drinking water alone on the trail will not hydrate you enough, make sure you have some electrolyte tablet to use in your water, such as GU, NUUN, ZERO, SIS.
 The sodium and minerals contained in these electrolytes will help keep you hydrated when you drink - Bring a variety of snacks.
 Trail mix, trail bars, chocolate & hard candy.
-A mixture of sweet and savoury is good.
+A mixture of sweet and savoury is good. - Duracell batteries generally perform better in extreme cold temperatures than other brands